 Research Methods for Social Sciences

-This course enables students to appraise the main aspects, potential, and limits of theoretical and applied social research methods and to use them appropriately according to their specific research needs.
+This course aims to provide a comprehensive examination of the main aspects, potential and limits of theoretical and applied social research methods, and to use them appropriately according to their specific research needs.
 The course covers the epistemology of social science and the logic of research design.
-It reviews the steps in the research process, from the research idea to the research questions, formulation of hypotheses, and deciding on method.
+It reviews the steps in the research process from the research idea to the research questions, formulation of hypotheses and deciding on method.
 Both qualitative and quantitative research methods will be described and practiced.
-The main methodological problems of quantitative and qualitative analysis, data gathering, data quality, and interpretation of evidence will be discussed.
+The main methodological problems of quantitative and qualitative analysis, data gathering, data quality and interpretation of evidence will be discussed.
 Presentation skills for researchers will be explained and practiced.

 Cultural Heritage, Conflict, and Peacebuilding (elective)

 Cultural heritage has become increasingly important as a symbol of identity at an individual, community, national and international level.
 Heritage identity can help to create cohesion and a spirit of community, or it can be a source of conflict.
 In post-conflict scenarios, cultural heritage projects can be a part of the stabilization process and reconstruction of the community.
 This course will explore current heritage issues, critically analyzing sources of conflict and strategies for positive peacebuilding between and within heritage communities.

 Sustainable Food Systems (elective)